PatFo/ZPriMATE/README.md

 ```
 $ git clone https://github.com/PatFo/ZPriMATE.git
 ```
-This will create a subdirectory called ZPriMATE} in the directory where you have issued the command.
+This will create a subdirectory called ZPriMATE in the directory where you have issued the command.

 Obtaining sources without git
 -------------------------
-If git} is not installed, one can obtain a copy of the master branch from the github mirror.
+If git is not installed, one can obtain a copy of the master branch from the github mirror.

 On Linux:
 ```